More than 50% of all Google searches end up with no further clicks

 Recently, we published an article called How to Improve Website SEO with Question Keywords.
 This guide has a lot to do with optimization for position zero.

-Depending on the best explanation, a snippet can appear in the form of a paragraph, a list, a table, or a video, creating equal opportunities for websites to win the position zero with diverse content.
+Depending on the best explanation, a snippet can appear in the form of a paragraph, a list, a table, a location on Google Maps or a video, creating equal opportunities for websites to win the position zero with diverse content.

 Considering that more than 50% of searches begin and end on Google, and approximately 5.8 billion daily searches, you can do the math and think of this enormous amount of traffic that websites are being deprived of.